officialnico/py-tutorial/open_sesame.md

 file.close() #important to close file print(text)
 ```
-always make sure to close your file `file.close() #as seen above` otherwise you'll get an error
+always make sure to close your file otherwise you'll get an error